Bidar Kadın: Marriage

 In 1895, she was elevated to "Second Kadın".
 In October 1898, she again met Empress Augusta Victoria in the grand salon of the Imperial Lodge of the Yıldız Palace, when the latter visited Istanbul for a second time with her husband.
 On that occasion the empress herself asked to see Bidar and noticed the beauty of Bidar and her white dress, and Bidar's fame in Europe grew.

 On 27 April 1909, Abdul Hamid was deposed, and sent into exile in Thessaloniki.
 She followed him with her brother Mehmed Ziya Pasha.
 After Thessaloniki fell to Greece in 1912, Abdul Hamid returned to Istanbul, and settled in the Beylerbeyi Palace, where he died in 1918.
 She settled in a mansion in Fenerbahçe and later in Erenköy Palace.

 Death

-Bidar Kadın died on 13 January 1918 at the age of sixty-three, in Erenköy Palace, of a disease related to intestinal inflammation, ten months after the death of Sultan Abdul Hamid.
+Bidar Kadın died on 13 January 1918 at the age of fifty-nine, in Erenköy Palace, of a disease related to intestinal inflammation, ten months after the death of Sultan Abdul Hamid.
 She was buried in the mausoleum of Şehzade Ahmed Kemaleddin, Yahya Efendi Cemetery, Istanbul.
-A few months later the Empress Zita of Bourbon-Parma, visiting Istanbul, asked Sultan Mehmed V to be able to see the famous Bidar, but unfortunately she was already dead.
+A few months later the Empress Zita of Bourbon-Parma, visiting Istanbul, asked Sultan Mehmed V to be able to see the famous Bidar, but was informed that she had recently died.